Betty Reid Soskin

 Betty Reid Soskin (née Charbonnet; born September 22, 1921) is an American retired ranger with the National Park Service, previously assigned to the Rosie the Riveter World War II Home Front National Historical Park in Richmond, California.
-Until her retirement on March 31, 2022, at age 100, she was the oldest National Park Ranger serving the United States.
-In February 2018, she released a memoir, Sign My Name to Freedom.
+Until her retirement on March 31, 2022, at the age of 100, she was the oldest serving National Park Ranger in the United States.

-Early life
+Early life and education

 Betty Charbonnet was born in 1921 in Detroit to Dorson Louis Charbonnet and Lottie Breaux Allen, both Catholics and natives of Louisiana.
 Her father came from a Creole background, and her mother from a Cajun background.
 Her great-grandmother had been born into slavery in 1846.
 She spent her early childhood living in New Orleans, until a hurricane and flood destroyed her family's home and business in 1927, when her family then relocated to Oakland, California.

-Soskin graduated from Castlemont High School in Oakland.
+She graduated from Castlemont High School in Oakland.